mitchelllisle/data-privacy-papers/README.md

     <p><b>Authors:</b> Omer Akgul, Sai Teja Peddinti, Nina Taft, Michelle L. Mazurek, Hamza Harkous, Animesh Srivastava, Benoit Seguin</p>
     <p><b>Summary:</b> We present an analysis of 12 million instances of privacy-relevant reviews
 publicly visible on the Google Play Store that span a 10 year period.
-By leveraging state of the art NLP techniques, we can examine what users have been writing about privacy along multiple dimensions: time, countries, app types, diverse privacy topics, and even across a spectrum of emotions.
+By leveraging state of the art NLP techniques, we examine what users have been writing about privacy along multiple dimensions: time, countries, app types, diverse privacy topics, and even across a spectrum of emotions.
 We find consistent growth of privacy-relevant reviews, and explore topics that are